A. J. Schugel

-Andrew Jeffrey Schugel (born June 27, 1989) is an American professional baseball pitcher for the Milwaukee Milkmen of the American Association of Professional Baseball.
-He made his Major League Baseball (MLB) debut with the Arizona Diamondbacks in 2015 and has also played for the Pittsburgh Pirates.
+Andrew Jeffrey Schugel (born June 27, 1989) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Arizona Diamondbacks and Pittsburgh Pirates.

 Early life and education

 Schugel was born in Winter Haven, Florida, and grew up in the Denver area.
 His father, Jeff, is a former catcher and infielder for the Minnesota Twins, selected in the 18th round of the 1983 Major League Baseball Draft.
 After three seasons as an active player, Jeff became a major league scout; he is currently with the Cincinnati Reds organization.
 Schugel's mother, Tammy, was a gymnast and hockey player in high school.

 Schugel attended Mountain Vista High School in Highlands Ranch, Colorado, where, like his father, he played both hockey and baseball.
 He switched to baseball exclusively at Central Arizona College.

-Career
+Playing career

 Los Angeles Angels

-Schugel was drafted by the Los Angeles Angels of Anaheim in the 25th round of the 2010 Major League Baseball Draft out of Central Arizona College.
-He made his professional debut for the rookie ball AZL Angels, and also appeared for the Orem Owlz, accumulating a 3.91 ERA in 17 games.
-In 2011, Schugel split the year between the High-A Inland Empire 66ers and the Single-A Cedar Rapids Kernels, pitching to a 5-5 record and 3.03 ERA with 95 strikeouts in 29 appearances.
-He spent 2012 in Double-A with the Arkansas Travelers, recording a 6-8 record and 2.89 ERA in 27 games.
-He spent the 2013 season in Triple-A with the Salt Lake Bees, but struggled to a 4-6 record and 7.05 ERA with 76 strikeouts in 19 appearances.
+Schugel was drafted by the Los Angeles Angels of Anaheim in the 25th round of the 2010 Major League Baseball draft out of Central Arizona College.
+He made his professional debut for the rookie-level Arizona League Angels, and also appeared for the Orem Owlz, accumulating a 3.91 ERA in 17 games.
+In 2011, Schugel split the year between the High-A Inland Empire 66ers and the Single-A Cedar Rapids Kernels, pitching to a 5–5 record and 3.03 ERA with 95 strikeouts in 29 appearances.
+He spent 2012 in Double-A with the Arkansas Travelers, recording a 6–8 record and 2.89 ERA in 27 games.
+He spent the 2013 season in Triple-A with the Salt Lake Bees, but struggled to a 4–6 record and 7.05 ERA with 76 strikeouts in 19 appearances.